TrazynTheInfinite/Capstone/my-app/README.md

+# Booking System for Little Lemon
-# My capstone project for the Meta Front-End Developer Professional Certificate
+# - A capstone project for the Meta Front-End Developer Professional Certificate